Contents

 We therefore strongly encourage you to use our application checklist.

-Our Pre-Application Discussion service provides opportunity for you to discuss your proposals with a planning officer before you make a planning application.
+Our Pre-application Discussion service provides opportunity for you to discuss your proposals with a planning officer before you make a planning application.
 We can advise you on how to make your application and what the likely issues will be when it is considered.
-For advice on smaller scale proposals such as domestic extensions, other home improvements and advertisements, we provide a Duty Planning Officer service.
+For advice on smaller scale proposals such as domestic extensions, other home improvements and advertisements, we provide a Duty Planner service.

 You can submit a planning application yourself or appoint an agent, Chartered Architectural Technologist or architect.
 If you use an agent, architect, or Chartered Architectural Technologist our contact during the application process will always be with them.

-For general enquiries or advice on smaller scale proposals such as domestic extensions, other home improvements and advertisements, we provide a Duty Planning Officer service.
-The Duty Planning Officer is available between 9am and 5pm Monday to Friday and can be contacted either by calling 028 9050 0510 or in person to the Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP.
+For general enquiries or advice on smaller scale proposals such as domestic extensions, other home improvements and advertisements, we provide a Duty Planner service.
+The Duty Planner is available on Wednesday from 1pm to 4.30pm and Monday, Tuesday, Thursday and Friday from 9.30am to 4.30pm.
+Call us on 028 9050 0510, email [email protected] or call into the Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP.

 How do we process your application?